Areen-Rasool/Areen-Rasool/README.md

 🎓 PhD Researcher in Computational Mathematics and Artificial Intelligence

-🧬 Currently working on developing efficient and reliable Graph Neural Network (GNN) models for biomedical applications in drug discovery
+🧬 Developing efficient and reliable Graph Neural Network models for biomedical applications in drug discovery

 📫 Reach me at:  **areen_rasool_22@sms.edu.pk**